Symptoms

 Summary and key points

-A woman, betrayed by her husband, discovers that the man has contracted syphilis.
-She learns from the doctor that she, too, must undergo tests because she could have become infected.
+A woman, betrayed by her husband, discovers that the man has tested for syphilis.
+She learns from the doctor that she, too, must undergo exams because she could have become infected.
 “What should I do?” she asks, frantic and furious, overwhelmed by humiliation and shame.
 The answer can only be to undergo a thorough diagnosis as soon as possible.
-If not treated in time, syphilis can cause very serious damage to your health.
+If not treated in time, it can cause very serious damage to your health.

 Why has this disease made a comeback?
 How does it develop, and what symptoms does it cause?
 How can it be prevented?